 Outdoor adventure enthusiasts touring South Carolina will love visiting Congaree National Park.
 One of the top points of interest in Columbia, SC, this lovely park is a must for any trip to the state’s capital city.

 Within Congaree National Park, fifteen thousand acres of land are designated as a wilderness area, with the Congaree River and Wateree River flowing into its midst.
 Miles of hiking trails and biking trails await adventurous travelers.
 You’ll also find opportunities to kayak or canoe through the park along Cedar Creek.

 The park’s forests hide many unique species of trees.
 Large animals such as bobcats, deer, and feral pigs can often be seen roaming around its lush surroundings.
-For more active outdoor adventures, it’s a great place for fishing, hiking, biking, camping, and boating, too.
+For more active outdoor adventures, this popular day trip from Columbia is a great place for fishing, hiking, biking, camping, and boating, too.

 Congaree National Park also has a rich cultural heritage.
 It was used by African-American slaves as a place to find refuge while seeking liberty.

 One of the most popular tourist attractions in Columbia, SC, Lake Murray spans 50,000 acres and offers 650 miles of shoreline.
 The lake was once used as a reservoir to produce hydroelectric power for the state of South Carolina via the Lake Murray Dam.
 Lake Murray receives its water inflow from the Saluda River that flows through upstate South Carolina.

 If you enjoy walking or jogging outdoors, Lake Murray is a must-visit.
 It offers spectacular views of the beautiful natural surroundings and the Downtown Columbia skyline, 11 miles away.